CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

-This process describes the process of doing a parameter sweep to get the optimal runtime arguments for Illinois CogComp NER system.
+This document describes the process of doing a parameter sweep to get the optimal runtime arguments for Illinois CogComp NER system.
 This is a highly technical process, and should not be attempted without first evaluating the effectiveness of the machine to do the computation.